 Finally, in addition to returning the player to sport as safe and fast as possible, all rehabilitation processes should strive to do so in the best possible conditions with respect to performance.
-As sprint acceleration is a key component of performance in football and constitutes the primary hamstring injury mechanism (1,40), it was given emphasis within the design of the algorithm rehabilitation program (Table 2).
-As such, early engagement in sprinting speed factors (e.g., running technique and specific strength), which progressed into actual sprinting (both acceleration and peak speed), resulted in a significant volume (a minimum of ≈1000 m per player) of speed training performed before clinical discharge.
-Earlier hamstring rehabilitation studies systematically programming and periodizing sprint training loads in football players are lacking (3,38).
-Nevertheless, the present findings support the pertinence of such an approach as sprint performance (i.e., 10 and 20 m), and associated speed-related mechanical (i.e., $V_0$ and $P{\text{max}}$ ) variables were greater in the RA group compared with the RP group (Table 4).
-However, despite the two groups being matched by age, playing position, status, mechanism of injury, and primary injured muscle, we cannot exclude that sprinting speed and mechanical performance differences were present before the injury occurred.
+As sprint acceleration is a key component of performance in football and constitutes the primary hamstring injury mechanism (1, 40), it was given emphasis within the design of the algorithm rehabilitation programme (Table 2).
+As such, early engagement in sprinting speed factors (e.g. running technique, specific strength) which progressed into actual sprinting (both acceleration and peak speed) resulted in a significant volume (a minimum of \approx 1000-m per player) of speed training performed before clinical discharge.
+Earlier hamstring rehabilitation studies systematically programming and periodizing sprint training loads in football players are lacking

+(3, 38).
+Nevertheless, the present findings support the pertinence of such an approach as sprint performance (i.e. 10-m and 20-m) and associated speed-related mechanical (i.e. V0 and Pmax) variables were greater in the RA group compared to the RP group (Table 4).
+However, despite the two groups being matched by age, playing position, status, mechanism of injury and primary injured muscle, we cannot exclude that sprinting speed and mechanical performance differences were present before the injury occurred.
 Another possibility, albeit speculative, could be that the observed differences in speed-related mechanical variables might be related with other factors.
-Specifically, the apprehension of pain (32) for the injured player to produce high power outputs during a relatively unpracticed movement (i.e., long sprints) throughout the rehabilitation period could have played a role in the reduced ability to attain high speeds in the RP group.
-Future experimental work should be conducted to evaluate the actual effectiveness of rehabilitation programs on game-related physical performance variables (e.g., sprinting speed).
+Specifically, the apprehension of pain (32) for the injured player to produce high power outputs during a relatively unpracticed movement (i.e. long sprints) throughout the rehabilitation period could have played a role in the reduced ability to attain high speeds in the RP group.
+Future experimental work should be conducted to evaluate the actual effectiveness of rehabilitation programmes on game-related physical performance variables (e.g. sprinting speed).

-This study has some limitations, including a small sample size, which is a characteristic of other studies in this area (2,34).
-Furthermore, our study population was limited to semiprofessional male football players.
-Thus, our findings might not necessarily apply to female football players, to other sports, or to higher-level football players.
-In addition, only grade 1 injuries were investigated in the present study.
-Although this type of injury is the most common, and cause the majority of days absent, further studies are needed to determine whether the findings of the present study apply to higher degree hamstring injuries.
-Finally, with six events in one group and one event in the other, the relative risk of the current study should be interpreted with caution.
+This study has some limitations, including a small sample size, which is a characteristic of other studies in this area (2, 34).
+Furthermore, our study population was limited to semi-professional male football players.
+Thus, our findings might not necessarily apply to female football players, to other sports or to higher-level football players.
+Additionally, only grade 1 injuries were investigated in the present study.
+While this type of injury is the most common, and cause the majority of days absent, further studies are needed to determine whether the findings of the present study apply to higher degree hamstring injuries.
+Finally, with 6 events in one group and 1 in the other, the relative risk of the current study should be interpreted with caution.
 Thus, future studies including more events should confirm the effectiveness of the proposed hamstring rehabilitation process.